Spokane Public Schools breaking ground on Denny Yasuhara Middle School Wednesday

-He is one of the name sakes of three new SPS middle schools.
-They will hold a groundbreaking ceremony for the Denny Yasuhara Middle School, Wednesday at 4 p.m.
+He is one of the namesakes of three new SPS middle schools.
+SPS will hold a groundbreaking ceremony for Denny Yasuhara Middle School on Wednesday at 4 p.m.
 The construction will cause some delays at the intersection of East Foothills Drive and Hamilton Street.
 The entrance to the construction site is on Perry Street just off North Foothills Drive.

 Any member of the public who wishes to attend can stand outside the fenced construction area and listen to the ceremony over the public address system.
 A family friend of the Yasuhara family, Joanne Ferris said Denny spent his life serving his community.